IkarosKappler/plotboilerplate/README.md

  * Add arcs?
  * The click-/tap-area scales with the canvas- and CSS-scale.
 It should have fixed size.
  * Added image flipping.
+ * Add Vectors to the SVGBuilder.
+ * Add Images to the SVGBuiler.

 ### Known bugs
  * BezierPath counstructor (from an older implementation) fails.
 This needs to be refactored.
+ * Image resizing does not work in Firefox (aspect ratio is always kept, even if clip box changes).
+ * canvasContext.drawImage(...) with SVG resizing seems not to work in safari and firefox at all.
+Until there is a solution please use raster images.
  * Currently no more known.
 Please report bugs.